Frequently Asked Questions

 - Oftentimes, people choose a facility based on proximity to their home or to their family.
-Search by city, state, or zip code and find options close to your preferred location.
+Search by city, county, or zip code and find options close to your preferred location.

 - Use our Compare feature to select and review up to 3 facilities side-by-side, using Medicare’s quality rating system.